tttppp/ragl/rules.md

 3.1.1 All participating players are themselves responsible for their weekly matches.
 Special private per-division Discord channels are recognized as the official means of players communication.
 However, at the discretion of the players, any venue of contact can be used as long as you recognize that league officials will be of limited help should things go awry.
 League officials cannot guarantee or take responsibility for information processed outside of official channels.

-3.1.2 Players are advised to contact their opponents early (i.e. via private messaging) and establish communication as well as schedule matches, as time zones and personal activities play a major part in match scheduling.
+3.1.2 Players are advised to contact their opponents early to schedule matches, as time zones and personal activities play a major part in match scheduling.

 ## 3.2 Match reporting

 3.2.1 Match reporting is done automatically by ragl.org and playing on the official RAGL servers.
-Games played on any other server than the RAGL official server will probably need to be replayed at the discretion of the league officials.
+Games played on any other server than the RAGL official server may need to be replayed at the discretion of the league officials.
 After you have completed a match, the result should appear on your player profile at ragl.org.

 3.2.8 Failure to play a match before its weekly deadline can result in strikes for both players.
-These matches still need to be played (same timeframe as delayed matches).
+These matches still need to be played (same timeframe as delayed matches - see [3.6 Match delays](#36-match-delays)).

 ## 3.3 Strikes